 We require all email campaigns sent through MailChimp to have our *|UNSUB|* tag.
 There's absolutely no exception to this rule.
 It must be present in both the HTML email and the plain-text email.

-All our built-in templates automatically ask you to create a permission reminder but if you're coding your own, you should always include one in your template code.
+All our built-in templates automatically ask you to create a permission reminder but if you code your own, include one in your template code.
 Permission reminders briefly tell your subscriber how they got on your list, for example, "You received this email because you subscribed at www.example.com for our newsletter."
-Including a permission reminder prevents false abuse complaints, which could get your company's domain name blacklisted.
+Permission reminders prevent false abuse complaints, which could get your company's domain name blacklisted.

 Other useful resources